Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Milton Public Library maintains the following hours year-round:

 Yes!
-Milton Public Library is part of the Arrowhead Library System, which includes all the libraries in Rock County - Hedberg (Janesville), Beloit, Milton, Edgerton, Eager Free (Evansville), Clinton, & Orfordville.
-You are welcome to use your card at any of these libraries and return borrowed materials to any of the Arrowhead libraries.
+Milton Public Library is part of the Arrowhead Library System and SHARE Consortium, which together include 28 locations in Rock County, Racine County, Kenosha County, and Walworth Counties (covering all the public libraries in these counties).
+You are welcome to use your card at any of these libraries and to return borrowed materials to any of these libraries or their drop boxes.

 Wifi is also available for patrons to use with their own wifi-enabled devices.